aws-samples/amazon-lex-v2-helper/README.md

 * LexEvent: class to parse Amazon Lex requests
 * LexResponse: builder class to create Amazon Lex responses
 * LexEventDispatcher: utility class to define your intent handlers
-* EventHandler: class providing basic intent functionality
+* IntentHandler: class providing basic intent functionality

 Refer to the wiki section for more details!